ddmitov/perl-executing-browser/README.md

 The ``target`` query string item should point to a valid HTML DOM element or to a valid JavaScript function.
 Every piece of script output is inserted immediately into the target DOM element of the calling page or passed to the specified JavaScript function as its first and only function argument.
 The calling page must not be reloaded during the script execution or no script output will be inserted.

 The ``close_command`` query string item designates the command used to shut down an interactive script when the containing PEB window is going to be closed.
 Upon receiving it, the interactive script must start its shutdown procedure.
-Immediately before exiting the interactive script must print on STDOUT its ``close_confirmation`` to signal PEB that it completed normally its shutdown.
-If PEB receives no ``close_confirmation`` from all interactive scripts in the window that is going to be closed in 5 seconds, it will kill the processes of all unresponsive interactive scripts.
+Immediately before exiting, the interactive script must print on STDOUT its ``close_confirmation`` to signal PEB that it completed normally its shutdown.
+All interactive scripts in a window that is going to be closed must exit in 5 seconds after ``close_command`` is given or the processes of the unresponsive scripts will be killed and the window will be closed.

 The following JavaScript code demonstartes how to start an interactive Perl script immediately after its calling HTML page is loaded: